 As Chief of Staff and Legal Counsel, John serves as the Chief Ethics Officer, staffs the Lieutenant Governor on the Rules Committee, and oversees all matters of policy, communications, international relations, and outreach.
 He has more than 12 years of experience practicing law in Washington state, first as a commercial and appellate litigator at two of Seattle’s largest law firms, then at the Seattle City Attorney’s Office, most recently serving as Deputy City Attorney for Policy and Constituent Affairs.
 John received a B.A. in History from Yale University and a J.D. from the University of Virginia School of Law, where he won the 75th Annual William Minor Lile Moot Court Competition.
 He has been to all 50 states, and nine out of 10 Canadian provinces.

-Libby Hollingshead | Director of Operations & Legislative Liaison
+Libby Hollingshead | Deputy Chief of Staff

-In her role, Libby assists with running the agency, oversees the Lieutenant Governor’s schedule, and supports the Lieutenant Governor in all of his Senate presiding duties, including the management of the rostrum and Rules Committee and coordination of appointment letters, bill tracking, and legislative inquiries.
+As Deputy Chief of Staff, Libby assists with running the agency, oversees the Lieutenant Governor’s schedule, and supports the Lieutenant Governor in all of his Senate presiding duties, including the management of the rostrum and Rules Committee and coordination of appointment letters, bill tracking, and legislative inquiries.
 Prior to joining the Lieutenant Governor’s team, Libby worked with the Lieutenant Governor as his Legislative Assistant while he served in both the state Senate and state House.
 Libby received a B.A. in Environmental Studies from the University of Washington’s Program on the Environment, where she focused on interdisciplinary environmental policy.

-Tina Tran Neville | Director of Economic Development & International Relations
+Tina Tran Neville | Director of International Affairs

-As Director of Economic Development and International Relations, Tina serves as the liaison for all foreign dignitaries, consular entities, and international communities.
-She also advises the Lieutenant Governor on all economic development and trade initiatives and is the designee for the Legislative Committee for Economic Development and International Relations.
+As Director of International Affairs, Tina serves as the liaison for all foreign dignitaries, consular entities, and international communities, including spearheading trade missions and directing international collaborations.
 Tina has 20 years of experience in trade and international affairs, economics, and education, including six years as a Foreign Service Officer for the U.S. Dept. of State in East and South East Asia, Iraq, and Pakistan.
 Additionally, Tina founded the Washington, D.C.-based Transcend Academy, an organization aimed at helping high school students with test preparation and college admissions.
 She received a B.A. in Economics and Environmental Policy from the University of Tulsa, and a M.A. in International Relations from Yale University.
 She has received numerous awards, including the 2012 Stevie Gold Award for Women in Business, the 2007 U.S. Dept. of State Meritorious Honor Award for service in Iraq, and the 2006 U.S. Dept. of State Superior Honor Award for service in Pakistan.

-Miranda Roberts | Director of Outreach & Policy Coordinator
+Miranda Roberts | Director of Economic Development

-As Director of Outreach and Policy Coordinator, Miranda organizes all community engagement and constituent relations initiatives, including outreach to veterans, Washington state tribal organizations, communities of color, and the LGBTQ and disabled communities, in addition to assisting with communications and policy formulation.
-She is the chief liaison to the Association of Washington Generals, a state-sponsored service organization focused on expanding career and educational opportunities to students, veterans and disabled persons.
-Additionally, the coordinates speaking engagements and presentations.
+As Director of Economic Development, Miranda spearheads initiatives aimed at bolstering Washington state’s economy and creating a more prosperous Washington for all.
+She advises the Lieutenant Governor on all economic development and trade initiatives and is the designee for the Legislative Committee for Economic Development and International Relations.
+Additionally, she coordinates speaking engagements and presentations.
 Prior to joining the Lieutenant Governor’s team, Miranda managed his lieutenant gubernatorial and state senatorial campaigns, in addition to working as an associate at a public affairs firm in Chicago.
 Miranda received a B.A. in Political Economy and Political Communication from the University of Washington.